FierroPablo/Google/Quiz/Professional Cloud Architect/Designing for Security and Compliance.md

 -Grant access by assigning custom roles to groups.
 Use multiple groups for better control.
 Give access as low in the hierarchy as possible to prevent the inheritance of too many abilities from a higher level.
 _(Incorrect.
 Unless there is a specific need for a custom role, you should use predefined ones.)_

--Grant access by assigning predefined roles to groups.
+**-Grant access by assigning predefined roles to groups.
 Use multiple groups for better control.
-Give access as low in the hierarchy as possible to prevent the inheritance of too many abilities from a higher level.
+Give access as low in the hierarchy as possible to prevent the inheritance of too many abilities from a higher level.**
+_(Correct!
+This follows recommended practices regarding organizational policies.)_

 -Grant access by assigning predefined roles to groups.
 Use multiple groups for better control.
 Make sure you give out access to all the children in a hierarchy under the level needed, because child resources will not automatically inherit abilities.